miniboxing/miniboxing.github.io/_posts/2014-06-27-miniboxing-roadmap.md

 If the miniboxing plugin becomes a common sight in Scala project builds, it may be worth merging it into `scalac`.
 Then again, having it as a `scalac` plugin means easier development and quicker fixes, so keeping it a plugin might not a bad solution at all.

 **To wrap up, miniboxing will stay as a separate compiler plugin at least for the next Scala release.
 Whether or not it will become part of `scalac` in the future depends on you!**

+## Will Scala collections be transformed with miniboxing?

+We aim to have an alternative set of collections transformed using miniboxing, which map 1:1 with Scala collections.
+But this is a medium-term goal.

 ## Will miniboxing become opt-out?